Nico Maier

-Nico Maier (born 2 July 2000) is a Swiss professional footballer who plays as a midfielder for Wil on loan from Young Boys.
+Nico Maier (born 2 July 2000) is a Swiss professional footballer who plays as a midfielder for BW Linz.

 Club career

 After having signed his first professional contract mid-2020–21 season, Nico Maier made his professional debut for BSC Young Boys on the 22 April 2021, coming on as a substitute in a 2–1 Swiss Super League away win against FC Zürich, while Young Boys had just became national champions.

 Only three days later, he made his first debut for Bern, delivering his first assist on Mambimbi's opening goal, helping his team achieving a 2–1 win against FC Sion.

 On 14 June 2022, Maier joined Wil on a season-long loan.
+On 19 June 2023, Wil made the transfer permanent and signed a two-year contract with Maier.

+On 22 June 2025, he signed with BW Linz in the Austrian Bundesliga on a three-year deal.